usmanr149/urmlblog/_posts/2020-5-24-Unet-Architectecture-TF.md

 layout: post
 title: U-NET Convolution Neural Network for Semantic Segmentation
 categories: [CNN]
-tags: [U-Net, CNN, Tensorflow, Deep Learning, Image Segmentation]
+tags: [U-Net, CNN, Tensorflow, Deep Learning, Image Segmentation, Semantic Segmentation]
 ---

 ![_config.yml]({{ site.baseurl }}/images/unet/Image_Segmentation.jpg)

-## What is Image Segmentation?
+## What is Semantic Segmentation?

-Semantic Segmentation, also called pixel-based classification, is a technique in which each pixel in an image is classified as belonging to a particular class.
+Semantic Segmentation, also called image segmentation or pixel-based classification, is a technique in which each pixel in an image is classified as belonging to a particular class.
 Deep learning methods have been very successful at image segmentation and U-Net is one of the most well-recognnized image segmentation algorithms.
 U-Net was originally designed for use in biomedical image segmentation and was used to win the ISBI cell tracking